|principles of systematics and nomenclature||general system and phylogeny of insects||systematics of Ephemeroptera|

 (the dictionary of wrongly used terms)

-The easiest way not to male errors in morphological descriptions, is to learn insect morphology and morphology of selected mayfly taxa, using the following publications:
+The easiest way not to make errors in morphological descriptions, is to learn insect morphology and morphology of selected mayfly taxa, using the following publications:

 WRONGLY USED TERMS